Air Transport International Flight 782: Accident

 On the day of the accident, N782AL landed at Kansas City Airport after a scheduled cargo flight from Denver, Colorado.
 The aircraft was loaded with new cargo and prepared for a flight to Toledo, Ohio.
-The flight was intended to be operated by another crew, but they were unable to start the number one (outer left) engine.
+The flight was intended to be operated by another crew, but they were unable to start the No. 1 (outer left) engine.
 Maintenance workers examined the engine and found that its gear ratio had failed.
 The repair could not be performed on-site, so ATI decided that the aircraft would perform a ferry flight to Westover Metropolitan Airport (CEF) in Chicopee, Massachusetts for repairs.
 Another ATI DC-8-63F with registration N788AL, flown by the accident crew, arrived from Germany via Dover, Delaware.
 The cargo and N782AL's original crew were transferred to N788AL and the accident crew were assigned to the ferry flight.

 During engine startup, N782AL experienced engine problems for a second time.
-The number 4 (outer right) engine initially failed to start as its ignition circuit breaker was accidentally left open.
-The breaker was closed and the crew began to start the no. 4. engine again, though this time, a ground crew worker told the flight crew that the engine was emitting smoke and the crew shut down the engine.
-The crew then followed the starter duty cycle and started the no. 2 engine.
-The crew then started the no 4. engine a third time, this time without incident.
+The No. 4 (outer right) engine initially failed to start as its ignition circuit breaker was accidentally left open.
+The breaker was closed and the crew began to start the No. 4 engine again, though this time, a ground crew worker told the flight crew that the engine was emitting smoke and the crew shut down the engine.
+The crew then followed the starter duty cycle and started the No. 2 engine.
+The crew then started the No. 4 engine a third time, this time without incident.

 At 20:20 local time, Flight 782 began its first take-off roll from runway 01L.
 According to the cockpit voice recorder (CVR), the takeoff appeared normal.
 At 20:20:23, first officer Ulmer called out "hundred knots," only for captain Miga to say one second later, "ah [expletive].
 Abort."
 The take-off was aborted, and the aircraft exited the runway.
 The tower controller instructed the flight to switch back to the ground control frequency and asked the crew if they needed assistance, to which they declined.
-Miga told the crew he had trouble with maintaining the aircraft's directional control during takeoff, saying, "it [the nose] just came up too fast is what it did."
+Miga told the crew he had trouble with maintaining the aircraft's directional control during takeoff, saying, "it [the power on the No. 4 engine] just came up too fast is what it did."
 At 20:21 the flight crew decided to attempt a second takeoff.

-At 20:27 Flight 782 began its second takeoff attempt.
-After traveling 3220 ft down the runway, the aircraft began to turn towards the left.
+At 20:27, Flight 782 began its second takeoff attempt.
+After traveling 3220 ft down the runway, the aircraft began to roll towards the left.
 At 3810 ft, the aircraft prematurely rotated and a tailstrike occurred, with the tail scraping the runway for 820 ft.
 Having used up 5200 ft of the runway, the DC-8 finally became airborne, only to climb to 98 ft.
 The aircraft then banked left, entered a stall and crashed into the ground.
 The aircraft skidded and broke apart, with the wreckage stopping after 7500 ft.
 The three flight crew members were killed.